-Actor Stabbed with Prop Samurai Sword
+Actor Stabbed With Prop Samurai Sword

 Actor Hanged Himself During Immersive Play

 Raphael Schumacher, 27, was an actor in an experimental theater work in Italy in February 2016, according to CNN.
 In this particular play, audience members walked around the space and discovered different scenes.
 In Schumacher's scene, he gave a monologue before putting his own head in a noose.
 It wasn't until a med student in the audience noticed him shaking that it was discovered he had accidentally hanged himself.Schumacher was taken to a hospital, where he remained in a coma until he was declared brain dead.
 Others involved with the play stated that Schumacher's scene was supposed to be a shooting, but it was the actor's own idea to change it to a hanging.

-Actor Slits Own Throat with Prop Knife
+Actor Slit His Own Throat With Prop Knife

 Daniel Hoevels, 30, was injured while acting in a play in a Hamburg theater in 2008.
 Hoevels' character committed suicide by slitting his own throat with a knife.
 When Hoevels went to act out the scene, he ended up slicing his own throat for real.
 It turned out that the property manager who bought the knife forgot to blunt the blade.